 Sildurs Vibrant Shaders is another classic but still offers plenty for the budding graphics tweaker.
 At the high-end, you can grab the Vibrant shaders pack for extreme rigs, which overhauls the Minecraft lighting tech to add the holiest volumetric lighting imaginable, some gorgeous reflections, and bloom effects.
 Alternatively, there’s the Enhanced default shaders pack which has some neat effects and can be tuned right down in case your rig resembles a potato with some jump leads attached to it.
 Sildurs shaders is always kept up to date, and is currently supported by versions 1.7.10 – 1.19.3.

-The CUDA shader makes a number of notable improvements to natural lighting in Minecraft, but this shader’s pièce de résistance is its gloriously enhanced sun rays.
-Resembling those benevolent beams of light you only seem to get at the least sociable hours of daylight, CUDA shader turns any rural scene into a masterpiece.
+The KUDA Minecraft shaders make several notable improvements to natural lighting in Minecraft, but this shader’s pièce de résistance is its gloriously enhanced sun rays.
+Resembling those benevolent beams of light, you only seem to get at the least sociable hours of daylight, KUDA shader turns any rural scene into a masterpiece.

 Naelego’s Cel Shaders

 Add some crisp, cartoony visuals to proceedings with this Borderlands-inspired, cel-shaded look.
 Naelego‘s expertly crafted shader introduces bold colours and crisp outlines to emulate the look of a classic comic or cartoon.
 There’s a hefty caveat, though: this shader isn’t very well optimised and will huff and puff if you’re flying around in Creative mode.